BetaHydri/RC4_AD_Check/README.md

 - Skip the Group Policy verification phase
 - Provide faster execution for object-only auditing
 - Still perform comprehensive object scanning

+When using `-GPOCheckOnly`, the script will:
+- Perform only Group Policy analysis without scanning objects
+- Provide detailed GPO configuration analysis and recommendations
+- Skip the potentially time-consuming object enumeration phase
+- Exit after GPO analysis is complete
+- Useful for policy validation and compliance checking

 When using `-GPOScope`, you can specify:
 - **Domain**: Check GPOs linked to the domain root (affects all objects)